n-demidov/fruit-bounty-game-server/README.md

 ![alt text](https://github.com/n-demidov/fruit-bounty-game-server/blob/master/documents/2.%20modules%20and%20some%20classes%20interactions.png?raw=true "Not full interaction between modules and some classes")

-There are both unit and integration tests.
+**There are both unit and integration tests.**

+In general, tests are used where there are difficult/long/tedious test cases.

-The integration tests cover such cases as checking disconnections if a user was inactive for a long time, etc (the TTLs are extracted to env vars and mocked to speed up such cases in tests); or chat messaging between users.
+For example, it may be different tests for disconnections: let's say if the user has connected from a new device, then the old connection needs to be closed.
+Or for example there is a disconnection check if a user was inactive for 15 minutes (to not wait so long - many parameters are extracted into environment variables and mocked for a few milliseconds to speed up such cases in tests).

+Also there is a chat check that different users see each other's messages.
+There are tests for game requests and game creation.

+Under the above cases, integration tests well suited (Spring Boot Tests).
+They up server and IoC context (with mocked external systems).

+Unit tests are also used.
+For example, where there is no need to up the context; or where you need to check many variations of input parameters.

-The Unit tests are used, for example, when you do not need to raise the context, for example, when covering game rules.
+For example, unit tests are used for test covering of game rules.
 Each game rule is implemented by a separate class with a single public method.
-It is a clean function and easily covered with a tests.
+It is a pure function and easily covered by test.

+And then - business logic is composed in a separate class from these rule-functions.
+So it's much easier to read and understand the code.

 In general, for each task are using appropriate tools.

-There is also a cache between а database and the service layer.
-Therefore, there are no unnecessary read requests to the database.
-Consequently, there are no delays in processing game actions.
+Also there is a **cache** between а database and the service layer.

+During the authentication the user data is read into the cache (if it has not yet been in the cache).
+After that, all the rare requests for this data come from the cache.
+After the end of the game (which happens not often) - the data is updated in cache and DB.
+Consequently the processing of game actions does not slow down due to DB calls.

 Please, don't see the client code :) It's small and just a rapid prototype with minimal functionality.